MickeLarsson/Graphite-PowerShell-Functions/README.md

 Configuration Name | Description
 --- | ---
 MetricPath | The path of the SQL metric you want to be sent to the server MetricSendIntervalSeconds | The interval to send SQL metrics to Carbon.
 I recommend 5 seconds or greater.
-The more queries you are running the longer it takes to send them to the Graphite server.
+The more queries you are running the longer it takes to send them to the ~~Graphite~~ StatsD server.
 You can see how long it takes to send the metrics each time the loop runs by using running the `Start-SQLStatsToGraphite -Verbose -TestMode`.
 SQLConnectionTimeoutSeconds | The time out period when attempting to connect to the SQL Server.
 SQLQueryTimeoutSeconds | The time out period when waiting for a SQL query to return.